ennova/postmarkdown/readme.md

 To link to the feed in your app, simply use the route helper: `<%= link_to 'RSS Feed', posts_feed_path %>`

+## Built-in Theme

+Postmarkdown comes with minimal built-in theme for your convenience.
+To turn on the theme, add the following to an initializer:

+    Postmarkdown::Config.options[:use_theme] = true

 ## Customizing Routes

 By default Postmarkdown will setup all routes to go through the `/posts/*` path.
 For example: